 “Even though it says that it weighs 249 pounds in the box I thought it moved just as well as a high quality more expensive treadmill,” says Lindsay Scheele, lead reviewer for Garage Gym Reviews.
 She used the TLX for several workouts to complete our ProForm Carbon TLX review, and said her only complaint for moving the machine around is that there is no handle at the end of the running deck to hold on to, which higher-end treadmills often have.
 Lindsay gave it a rating of 4 out of 5 for portability.

 The handlebars on the side of the TLX provide quite a bit of stability for older adults who prefer to have support while walking or jogging.
-I also like the ProShox Cushioning system—if you have joint pain, this carefully-thought-out belt cushioning might make this treadmill a good option for you.
+I also like the ProShox Cushioning system—if you have joint pain, this carefully thought out belt cushioning might make this treadmill a good option for you.
+We measured a step-up height (from the back of the treadmill to the base of the ground) of 6.5 inches.

-There is no built-in touchscreen on the TLX; instead, there is a media shelf where you can set a smartphone or tablet to stream iFIT programming.
+There’s no built-in touchscreen on the TLX; instead, there is a media shelf where you can set a smartphone or tablet to stream iFIT programming.
 The display itself is pretty basic, but Lindsay said it is easy to use and read.
-It doesn’t have much to work with technology wise but what it does have works well so we give it a 3.5 out of 5 for tech capabilities.
+It doesn’t have much to work with technology-wise but what it does have works well so we give it a 3.5 out of 5 for tech capabilities.

 Assembly-wise, you definitely need a second person to help put the TLX together.
 It isn’t that the instructions are difficult to follow, but it weighs nearly 250 pounds—something to keep in mind.
 Since the assembly is straightforward (so long as you have help) we are rating it a 5 out of 5 for assembly.